cfpb/design-system/docs/components/lists.md

       Each defined term should appear on its own line, without an indentation or bullet.
     variation_name: Basic definition list
   - variation_code_snippet: ' '
     variation_description: >-
-      Modifies the base style to make <dt> look like an h5.
-Used for definition lists that contain key/value or term/definition pairs (i.e. lists where the <dt> is fairly short, acts like a label, and is readable in all caps), like the Mosaic portals and the job listings.
-    variation_name: Key/value definition list
-  - variation_code_snippet: ' '
-    variation_description: >-
       Modifies the base style to put <dt> and <dd> on the same line (and maybe